ty-anderson/python_quickstart/docs/docs_99_docker.md

 #### When you use docker compose with your image, you have two options:

-1. build image with docker compose is run, using the ``build: .`` option.
+- Build image with docker compose is run, using the ``build: .`` option.
 This builds the image from the Dockerfile in the directory.
     ```
     services: